“When you know your audience, your audience knows.”

 Followers are those who know who you are and choose to follow you.
 You can always rely on them since they tend to be more engaged.
 Followers are interested in what you offer and will often interact with you and your content on social media by liking, sharing, and commenting.

 Understanding the different groups of fans—audiences, followers, and superfans—is crucial for creators looking to grow their audience.
-And finally, Fanclb gives creators the tools they need to serve audiences and followers, but our true core value is providing superfans with the exclusivity they desire in exchange for ongoing, dependable, and consistent new income for the creator.
+Finally, FANCLB gives creators the tools they need to serve audiences and followers, but our true core value is providing superfans with the exclusivity they desire in exchange for ongoing, dependable, and consistent new income for the creator.